 And before I go any further, I want you to hear this:

 - Every teacher at some time or another has had days(s) where nothing seems to work.

 - You ARE NOT a bad teacher if sometimes you need to just shut it all down before powering back up.
 (If it’s good enough for computers, it’s good enough for us!)

 - Having a plan for when things go bad does not mean you are “giving up” or “expecting the worst.
 In fact, having a plan for when things go wrong is what good teachers do!

 At Teaching Untangled, I call this my “Plan B.” A Plan B is a plan for what to do when all the things you normally do aren’t working, and things seem to be getting worse instead of better.

 A “Plan B” to improve student behavior in your classroom should include:

 - A name for your Plan B

-- What signal you’ll use to tell students to begin the plan B activities.
+- The signal you’ll use to tell students to begin the Plan B activities.

 - What students are expected to do during Plan B time